 6. Plan Ahead

-Always be thinking about pressure washing business ideas, from six months to a year and beyond.
+Always be thinking about pressure washing business ideas, from six months to a year in the future.
 While it seems like you are jumping the gun, that’s not the case.
 Growing your business requires you to be ten steps ahead.
-Every business regularly reviews its business plan to make sure that it’s continuing to meet its needs.
+Every business regularly reviews its business plan to make sure that it’s continuing to meet its needs and goals.

 On a side note, if you hire personnel, make sure you comply with all Occupational Safety and Health Administration requirements.
-Such as appropriate hazard identification, injury reports, proper safety precautions when operating potentially dangerous equipment (e.g. pressure washer, ladders, etc.).
+The requirements include; appropriate hazard identification, injury reports and proper safety precautions when operating potentially dangerous equipment (e.g. pressure washer, ladders, etc.).

 Follow these simple tips to stay ahead of the game: